-This technique is called phishing, and it’s a way hackers con you into providing your personal information or account data.
+This technique has been in existence for years, because it works.
+It’s a way hackers con you into providing your personal information or account data.
 Once your info is obtained, hackers create new user credentials or sneak into your system to steal sensitive data.

-3. Legit companies don’t force you to their website
+3. Legitimate companies don’t force you to their website

 Unsolicited emails that contain attachments reek of hackers.
 Typically, authentic institutions don’t randomly send you emails with attachments, but instead direct you to download documents or files on their own website.